statelyai/xstate/docs/packages/xstate-vue/index.md

 ### `useActor(actor, getSnapshot)`

 A [Vue composition function](https://v3.vuejs.org/guide/composition-api-introduction.html) that provides access to an existing [actor](https://xstate.js.org/docs/guides/actors.html).
-Use in combination with `toRef` if subscription to changes from the actor are required.
+Can be in combination with Vue's [computed](https://vuex.vuejs.org/guide/composition-api.html#accessing-state-and-getters) to subscribe to changes from the actor.

 _Since 0.5.0_